Kirby Wiske

-Kirby Wiske is an English village and civil parish in the Hambleton District of North Yorkshire.
+Kirby Wiske is an English village and civil parish in the county of North Yorkshire.
 It lies beside the River Wiske, about 4 mi north-west of Thirsk.

 History

 The village appears in the 1086 Domesday Book as Kirkebi in the Allerton Hundred.
 After the Norman invasion, Domesday states, the manor passed from Edwin, Earl of Mercia, to the Crown of England.

 Anne of Denmark stayed with Thomas Lascelles of Brackenburgh on 10 June 1603, while on her way to London from Edinburgh, and travelled on to York.

 Governance

 The village shares a parish council with Newsham with Breckenbrough.
-It lies within the Thirsk and Malton UK Parliament constituency, the Thorntons ward of Hambleton District Council and Sowerby electoral division of North Yorkshire County Council.
+It lies within the Thirsk and Malton UK Parliament constituency.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 Geography

 The nearest settlements are Maunby 1.9 mi to the north-west; South Otterington 1.6 mi to the north; Thornton-le-Street 2.5 mi to the north-east and Sandhutton 1.8 mi to the south.
 Maunby stands on the west bank of the River Wiske, which joins the River Swale to the south of the village.
 It is close to the A167 road.

 The 1881 UK Census recorded a population of 223.
 The population of Kirkby Wiske in 2001 was 105 – 45 male, 60 female, 90 of them over the age of 16, of whom 61 were in employment.
 There were 48 dwellings, 29 of them detached.
 The population at the census of 2011 had risen to 131.